Next Steps for Transfer Students

 Learn About University Scholarships for Transfer Students

-The Current Student Scholarship in the College of Literature, Science and the Arts is available for transfer students in their first fall and winter terms of enrollment.
+The Transfer Student Scholarship in the College of Literature, Science, and the Arts is available for transfer students in their first fall and winter terms of enrollment.
 These scholarships are based on financial need.
 Learn more on the LSA scholarship website.

 U-M also offers two scholarships specifically for select transfer students from Michigan community colleges: